acholonu/nd101-c2-landmarks-starter/README.md

 ### Amazon Web Services

 You can also use Amazon Web Services to launch an EC2 GPU instance.
+This [article](https://medium.com/@christyjacob4/using-vscode-remotely-on-an-ec2-instance-7822c4032cff) shows you how to connect to a GPU ec2 instance.

 ## Evaluation